 SCoR responds to call for third trimester ultrasound scans

-A tweet on social media website Twitter has asked the SCoR to comment on an online petition which calls for the Department of Health to routinely offer a third trimester ultrasound scan to all pregnant women.
+A message on the social networking website Twitter has asked the SCoR to comment on an online petition which calls for the Department of Health to routinely offer a third trimester ultrasound scan to all pregnant women.

 The petition states that screening in the third trimester of pregnancy will save babies’ lives by checking amniotic fluid levels, fetal growth and position.